mvongjesda/UN_Sustainable_Development_Goals_Sustainability/README.md

 The HTML/css/bootstrap website files can be found under the "SDGoals_UN" folder and the landing page can be found [here](SDGoals_UN/landing.html).

-The [project website](https://mvongjesda.github.io/UN_Sustainable_Development_Goals_Sustainability/) provides data insights with Tableau graphs for all each of the the Goal 12 targets.
+The [project website](https://mvongjesda.github.io/UN_Sustainable_Development_Goals_Sustainability/SDGoals_UN/landing.html) provides data insights with Tableau graphs for all each of the the Goal 12 targets.
 However, due to incomplete data from some of the target datasets, the data analysis in jupyter notebook utilizing python, pandas, matplotlib, and sklearn for machine learning focuses primarily on Target 12.2 and Target 12.4.

 ### Conclusions: Although overall, progress is being made to increase sustainability, progress is different for each target due to differences in country regulations.
-See website under "SDGoals_UN" for more analysis.
+See project website for more thorough analysis.